XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > Defense Drill, expeditions, shop, mini-events, log-in.

-### I'm in core hell.
-How do I get some more?

-> [Matsuda guide.](https://gfl.matsuda.tips/post/its_still_not_enough_fuck) Run any daytime leveling maps for combined core and exp farming.
-You can also farm during core rate-up by using the handgun recipe.

 ### When do we get discounted tokens?

 > Around x-mas, cny, anni, April 16 week, and the likes.